{{ summaryTitle }}

 JSONC

-A JSON-with-comments style used in configuration files, where comments help people but are not data values.
+A JSON-with-comments style often used for configuration files, where comments help readers but are not part of the data value.

 JSON5

-A JSON-related syntax that allows some JavaScript-style conveniences not accepted by strict JSON.
+A JSON-related syntax that allows several JavaScript-friendly conveniences that strict JSON does not accept.

 Repair Ledger